lauraxinli84/finetune_vs_prompt_gen_ai_f25_proj_present/README.md

 ### The Challenge

-Decoder-only transformers (like GPT) have emerged as powerful general-purpose problem solvers, capable of performing tasks traditionally handled by encoder-only models (e.g., BERT for classification) or encoder-decoder architectures (e.g., T5 for translation).
+Decoder-only transformers are powerful general-purpose problem solvers, capable of performing tasks traditionally handled by encoder-only models (e.g., BERT for classification) or encoder-decoder architectures (e.g., T5 for translation).
 When adapting these models to specific tasks, practitioners face a critical choice:

 1. **Enhance the context** through prompt engineering (providing instructions and examples)
 2. **Update the model** through fine-tuning (modifying model weights)